-A fellow’s time will be split between three key areas:
+A fellow’s time is be split between three key areas:

-- Completing a personal research project: the fellow will choose and design a personal project to undertake with the guidance of a Chatham House expert (approximately 60%).
+- Completing a personal research project: the fellow chooses and designs a personal project to undertake with the guidance of a Chatham House expert (approximately 60%).

 All fellows participate in and contribute to the Leadership Programme which encompasses the following components: